Activation Codes Are Extended

 - Keep your registration profile data current.
 We'll send you a confirmation email each time you update your profile.

-- Review your recent account activity each time you log in and contact the IRS Help desk immediately at the number on your notice if you find suspicious activity.
+- Review your recent account activity each time you sign in and call the number on your notice if you find suspicious activity.

 What happens if someone else used my personal information to register online at IRS?